UnitVc Type

 |

 The 2D Cross Product.
-It is also known as the Determinant, Wedge Product or Outer Product.
-In 2D it is just a scalar equal to the signed square area of the parallelogram spanned by the input vectors.
+It is also known as the Determinant, or the sine of the angle between the two vectors.
+In 2D it is just a scalar equal to the signed area of the parallelogram spanned by the input vectors.
 If the rotation from 'a' to 'b' is Counter-Clockwise the result is positive.
 For unit-vectors this is the same as the sine of the angle between the two vectors. (while the dot product is the cosine)

 |